Frequently Asked Questions about IELOL

 Do I receive an IELOL certificate?

-Yes, all participants receive an IELOL Certificate of Completion suitable for framing.
-The certificate is distributed at the completion of the pre-conference workshop at the OLC Accelerate Conference.
+Yes, all participants receive an IELOL PDF Certificate of Completion suitable for framing.
+The certificate will be made available at the completion of the pre-conference workshop at the OLC Accelerate Conference.

-Participants will also receive a digital program badge* for successfully completing all required parts of the program (requirements include full participation AND attendance during the virtual pre-immersion activities, attendance at the immersion, completion of the post-immersion project, and attendance at the master class).
+Participants will also receive a digital program badge* for successfully completing all required parts of the program (PLEASE NOTE: requirements include full participation AND attendance during the virtual pre-immersion activities, attendance at the immersion, completion of the post-immersion project, and attendance at the master class).

 *Please note that digital badges cannot be retroactively issued for IELOL years prior to the 2019 program.